mohsinulhaq/react-popper-tooltip/README.md

 render(<App/>, document.getElementById('root'));
 ```

-## Important Defaults

-Out of the box, react-popper-tooltip is configured with default options that work for most of the use-cases, and
-usually, you won't need to change anything.

-We worked with react-popper-tooltip with flexibility in mind and tried to provide a configurable parameter to every
-internal decision we made.
-You can turn parts of the functionality on and off based on your requirements.

-- If the tooltip opened, it seems reasonable to close it when you click anywhere outside.

-> To change this functionality, use the option `closeOnClickOutside`.

-- If you use `hover` to trigger the tooltip, the tooltip closes when you move the cursor out of the trigger element.
-But
-  if the cursor moves to the tooltip element, the tooltip stays open.
-It's useful if you want to allow your users to
-  interact with the tooltip's content (select and copy text, click a link, etc.).
-You'll probably need to slightly
-  increase the delay before tooltip hides to give users more time to move the cursor from the trigger to the tooltip.

-> To change this functionality, use options `interactive`, `delayHide`.

-- When the tooltip is visible and its content changes, it automatically repositions itself.
-Internally we
-  use [MutationObserver
-  ](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to track tooltip's content changes.
-In some cases
-  you might want to change which parameters to observe or opt-out of tracking the changes at all.

-> To change this functionality, use the option `mutationObserverOptions`.

 ## Styling

 With react-popper-tooltip, you can use CSS, LESS, SASS, or any CSS-in-JS library you're already using in your project.